Useful information for your visit

 By Car:

-- From the South and West: From the Rockhampton Roundabout with the Big Brahman Bull Statue, follow the Bruce Highway turning left at the traffic lights onto Upper Dawson Road.
-Turn left at Spencer Street which takes you straight to the Botanic Gardens entrance.
+From the South and West: From the Rockhampton Roundabout (Big Brahman Bull Statue), follow the Bruce Highway and turn left at the traffic lights onto Upper Dawson Road.
+Turn left onto Spencer Street to reach the Botanic Gardens entrance.

 By Bus:

-You can also visit us by jumping on a public bus.
-Take the 404 bus to get to the entrance of the Botanic Gardens in Spencer Street.
-Visit the Queensland Government Bus Services website for timetables.
+Take the 404 bus to the Botanic Gardens entrance on Spencer Street.
+Timetables are available on the Queensland Government Bus Services website.

 By Taxi: